TABLE OF CONTENTS

 The recruitment marketing process is a critical component of the employer branding process.
 It helps identify and attract top candidates who represent the company's brand in the workplace.
 Recruitment marketing can include job ads online, career fairs, and social media campaigns.

-Effective recruitment marketing can help build an employer's brand and increase its hiring potential.
+Effective recruitment marketing can help build an employer's brand, improve their online presence and increase its hiring potential.
 It can include job ads on social media sites such as Facebook and Twitter and job postings on Indeed.
 Employers should also consider social media campaigns to recruit new employees.
 Overall, recruitment marketing helps build an employer's brand and increase its hiring potential by targeting top talent representing the company's culture, values, and brand.

 Step 5.
 Build engagement among current employees